-- Gloves allow a better grip and help protect your hands in a crash.
-Your gloves should be made of leather or similar durable material. - Hearing protection reduces noise while allowing you to hear important sounds such as car horns or sirens.
+protect your hands.
+Your gloves should be made of leather or similar durable material.

+Hearing protection reduces noise while allowing you to hear important sounds such as car horns or sirens.
 Long term exposure to engine and wind noise can cause permanent hearing damage even if you wear a full face helmet.
 Whether you choose disposable foam plugs or reusable custom molded devices, be sure you adhere to state laws regarding hearing protection.